Entropy-MCMC: Sampling from Flat Basins with Ease: Entropy-MCMC

 For the model parameter $\bm{\theta}$, the original gradient direction $\nabla_{\bm{\theta}}f(\bm{\theta})$ is revised by $\frac{1}{\eta}(\bm{\theta}-\bm{\theta}_a)$ to get the flatness-aware gradient direction $\nabla_{\bm{\theta}}U(\widetilde{\bm{\theta}})$, as visualized in Fig.~\ref{fig:step}.
 Importantly, the practical implementation does not require computing $\nabla_{\bm{\theta}_a}U(\widetilde{\bm{\theta}})$ through back-propagation, as we can utilize the analytical expression presented in Eq.~\ref{eq:grad}.
 Therefore, despite $\widetilde{\bm{\theta}}$ being in a $2d$ dimension, our cost of gradient computation is essentially the \emph{same} as $d$-dimensional models (e.g., standard SGLD).

 With the form of the gradients in Eq.~\ref{eq:grad}, the training procedure of EMCMC is straightforward using the SGLD updating rule in Eq.~\ref{eq:sgld-update}.
 The details are summarized in Algorithm~\ref{algo}.
 At testing stage, the collected samples $\mathcal{S}$ are used to approximate the predictive distribution $p(y|\bm{x},\mathcal{D})\approx\sum_{\bm{\theta}_s\in\mathcal{S}}p(y|\bm{x},\bm{\theta}_s)$.
 Our choice of sampling from the joint posterior distribution using SGLD, rather than a Gibbs-like approach~\citep{gelfand2000gibbs}, is motivated by SGLD's ability to simultaneously update both $\bm{\theta}$ and $\bm{\theta}_a$, which is more efficient than alternative updating (see Appendix~\ref{sec:algo} for a detailed discussion).
-For the sample set $\mathcal{S}$, we collect both $\bm{\theta}$ and $\bm{\theta}_a$ after the burn-in period in order to obtain more high-quality and diverse samples in a given time budget (see Appendix~\ref{sec:sample_set} for details).
+For the sample set $\mathcal{S}$, we collect both $\bm{\theta}$ and $\bm{\theta}_a$ after the burn-in period in order to obtain more high-quality and diverse samples in a finite time budget (see Appendix~\ref{appendix:interpolation} for the evidences that $\bm{\theta}$ and $\bm{\theta}_a$ find the same mode and Appendix~\ref{sec:sample_set} for performance justification).

 In summary, thanks to EMCMC's simple joint distribution, conducting sampling in EMCMC is straightforward, and its computational cost is comparable to that of standard SGLD.
 Despite its algorithmic simplicity and computational efficiency, EMCMC is guaranteed to bias sampling to flat basins and obtain samples with enhanced generalization and robustness.